 There are car loan options for blacklisted people at various vehicle dealerships in South Africa.
-Although, the interest rates will be higher than standard vehicle financing these solutions will at least afford you a decent set of wheels until you can get back on your feet financially.
+Although the interest rates will be higher than standard vehicle financing these solutions will at least afford you a decent set of wheels.
+Maybe an option until you can get back on your feet financially.

 More Blacklisted Car Loan Options

-Just because the banks and other certain financial lending institutes will not be willing to help finance a vehicle if you are blacklisted, it doesn’t mean there are not other ways of raising enough money to buy your new or used car.
+As we have already mentioned the banks and other certain financial lending institutes will not be willing to help finance a vehicle if you are blacklisted.
+However that doesn’t mean there are not other ways of raising enough money to buy your new or used car.

 A micro loan could be an option.
 Especially in the case where an individual plans to purchase a cheaper used vehicle.
 Then if the funds a person qualifies to borrow do not completely cover the full amount of the purchase at least maybe enough cash to cover the initial deposit.